As persecution increases, your family needs your support to keep faith and hope alive

 - Main Religion: Islam

-- For protection for Christians, especially those from Muslim backgrounds who face the most intense pressure.
+- For special protection for Pakistani converts from Muslim backgrounds who suffer the brunt of persecution in Pakistan

 How we help